vitorialira92/ClassManagement/README.md

 GET /student_class/{registration} - get all classes a student is enrolled in a current semester.

-GET /student_class/class/{code} - get a semester by code.
+GET /student_class/class/{classCode} - get all students in a class.

 POST /student_class - enroll a student to a class.